paugier/mercurial-book/en/scaling.rst

 -  without full history: 557 MB

-In other words, this extension results in downloading 4 times less data from the server on the initial clone!
+In other words, this extension results in downloading 1/4th as much data from the server on the initial clone!
 We can reduce this even further by combining this change with efficient storage of many branches as mentioned in :ref:`sec:scaling:branches <sec:scaling:branches>`.

 To get started with remotefilelog, clone the extension from `Bitbucket <https://bitbucket.org/facebook/remotefilelog>`__ and add it to your hgrc: